-Studying Music and Music Technology at Bloxham School
+Studying Music at Bloxham School

 With so much music going on at Bloxham School, from Chapel choir and orchestra, to jazz band and brass ensemble, and flute to Close Harmony Group, all tastes are catered for and welcomed.